mawag511/DWH-project/README.md

 # Integration of DWH and BI systems to videogame online-shop "Par".

+> [!NOTE]
+> Due to confidentiality-related reasons, the repository does not contain documentation such as business requirements documents, test cases and S2T mappings.

 ## Steps:
 1) Data was created using Kaggle, Python, Jupyter Notebook, SQLite (4 CSV files were generated as a result);
 2) Business case + business requirements were created;